jona-sassenhagen/statfail/methods.md

 If an inferential statistic (such as a *p*-value) was reported, the study was coded as one where researchers answered that interest with an erroneous parameter estimate, otherwise as one where researchers did not commit the error.
 If a statement of the form that groups were thought equivalent regarding the parameter was made, such as claims that they were “matched”, “equal” or “did not differ”, and this statement was backed up by a *p*-value greater than 0.05, the study was coded as "accepting the null".
 In cases of rater disagreement, the majority vote was registered.
-Representative statements from every study committing an error are available online at https://github.com/jona-sassenhagen/statfail.
+Representative statements from studies committing an error are available online at https://github.com/jona-sassenhagen/statfail.